agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 This is a quick-start guide to using the webppl-agents library.
 For a more detailed, textbook-style explanation of the library, try [agentmodels.org](http://agentmodels.org).
 [Maybe provide a bit more info about what's included in agentmodels. e.g. mathematical background to the agents and basics of inference in webppl.]

 The library is built around two basic entities: *agents* and *environments*.
-A *simulation* involves an agent interacting with a specific environment.
-We provide two standard RL environments as examples (Gridworld and Multi-armed Bandits).
-We provide four kinds of agent as examples.
+These entities are combined by *simulating* an agent interacting with a particular environment.
+The library includes two standard RL environments as examples (Gridworld and Multi-armed Bandits).
+Four kinds of agent are included.
 Many combinations of environment and agent are possible.
 In addition, it's easy to add your own environments and agents -- as we illustrate below.

-Environments and agents can't be freely combined.
-Among environments, we distinguish MDPs and POMDPs.
+Not all environments and agents can be combined.
+Among environments, we distinguish MDPs (Markov Decision Processes) and POMDPs (Partially Observable Markov Decision Processes).
 For a POMDP environment, the agent must be a "POMDP agent", which means they maintain a belief distribution on the state.
-This separation of POMDPs and MDPs is not necessary, since POMDPs generalize MDPs.
-However, the separation makes the MDP code very short and perspicuous and also provides performance advantages.
+This separation of POMDPs and MDPs is not necessary from a theoretical perspective, since POMDPs generalize MDPs.
+However, the separation is convenient in practice: it allows the MDP code to be short and perspicuous and it provides performance advantages.

-### Creating an MDP environment
+### Creating your own MDP environment

 We begin by creating a very simple MDP environment and running two agents from the library on that environment.